 Thelonious Monk (p) Oscar Pettiford (b) Kenny Clarke (d) recorded Rudy Van Gelder Studio, Hackensack, NJ, July 21 & 27, 1955

 The Critic says… with Caravan, Monk masters the Ellington material, more than a tune; an instrumental composition.
-Keepnews thought he could reach a wider audience for Monk through the use of standard tunes, however a musician of Monk’s uncompromising originality was never going to be easily accepted by a large audience.
-Plink plonk, plink.
+Orin Keepnews thought he could reach a wider audience for Monk through the use of standard tunes, however a musician of Monk’s uncompromising originality was never going to be easily accepted by a large audience.
+Plink plonk…plink.
 Nice.

-Gorgeous second cover (LJC does art) A painting by French post-impressionist Henri Rousseau, whose naïve primitive jungle paintings were disparaged by critics of the day, claiming to be shocked by his work or ridiculed it.
-Seems an appropriate choice for Monk, and an improvement on the drab and conventional first cover of the US release (right)
+GorgeoSecond cover, by French post-impressionist Henri Rousseau, whose naïve primitive jungle paintings were disparaged by critics of the day, claiming to be shocked, and ridiculed them.
+Seems an appropriate parallel for Monk, and an improvement on the drab and golf-cap first cover of the US release (right)

 Vinyl: RLP 12-201

 UK Riverside release, blue twin reels which date from a few years after the US release.
 Philips UK pressing, mastered locally from copy tapes, regular Philips UK 420 matrix Side 1, but partially-etched matrix on Side 2 – something I’ve not seen before on the normally very disciplined Philips production process.

 Source: London record store.
 From a collection claimed to have been dormant in an attic over thirty or more years.
 Not played for thirty or forty years.
 That is the best kind.